Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 The instances able to run the aggregations are created with infrastructure as code (Terraform).
 The code for this can be found in
 [./build](./build).
 This IaC is triggered by github and the following describes how to get started with provisioning your own infrastructure.

+__Note:__ We use a delta lake for the time series data which is not currently commissioned  by the IaC.
+You need to setup and reference one yourself.

 (TBD) Link the general description of how Terraform and IaC works.